evanhosmer/Soccer-Capstone/README.md

 Based on prior knowledge, soccer players can generally be identified by the following playstyles:

-  - Winger, False 9, Target Forward, Striker
+  - Forwards: Winger, False 9, Target Forward, Striker
-  - Deep Lying Playmaker, Advanced Playmaker, Holding Midfielder, Box to Box Midfielder
+  - Midfielders: Deep Lying Playmaker, Advanced Playmaker, Holding Midfielder, Box to Box Midfielder
-  - Centerback, Fullback, Wingback
+  - Defenders: Centerback, Fullback, Wingback
+  - Goalkeepers

 This project aims to cluster players according to similar playstyles, and use these clusters as means of player comparison.
-For players in the same cluster, K nearest neighbors can determine the most similar players to that player based on playstyle.
+Both hard clustering (K-Means) and soft clustering methods (NMF) were used to attempt to cluster players.
+For players in the same cluster, K nearest neighbors was used to determine the most similar players to that player based on playstyle.

 ## Data:

 Data for this project comes from a dataset on kaggle which can be found [here](https://www.kaggle.com/hugomathien/soccer/kernels).
 This data comes in the form of a SQL database with 7 different tables.
 The main table used in this project was the Player_Attributes table which contained the FIFA attribute ratings for each player.
+Each attribute is on a scale from 0-100 with the attributes being determined by EA Sports algorithms based on player performance.

 This dataset contained FIFA ratings from FIFA 12-16 and each player had multiple rows with their attributes over this time period.
+The different data points for each player indicated that players "form", or performance at the time when the attributes were updated.
 The data contained the following features:

 ![cols](images/cols.png)